 What are the best majors for medical school?

-Medical schools do not require a particular major although they have science requirements such as biology, chemistry and physics.
+Medical schools do not require a particular major although they have science requirements such as biology, chemistry, and physics.
 According to Dr. Case, chair of the admissions committee at the University of Mississippi medical school, there is no advantage for one major over another as far as being admitted into medical school.
 Admission committees are typically indifferent as to an applicant's major.
 At UMC, biology is the most popular major among medical students.
 Some students have degrees in chemistry or physics.
-Other students majored in nonscience disciplines.
+Other students majored in non-science disciplines.
 The vast majority of medical school students major in a science area, e.g., biology, chemistry, physics, for the practical reason that by the time they have met the science requirement for medical school they have satisfied a large portion of required course work for a science major.
-The best strategy is to major in a subject matter that you enjoy but be mindful that you need a solid science background before entering medical school.
-Many students choose to take advantage of the unique curriculum at MC, offering an array of medical school level courses such as gross anatomy, physiology etc. For those students, the biology premedical degree track has the greatest emphasis on the type of courses that are seen in medical or dental school.
+The best strategy is to major in a subject matter that you enjoy, but be mindful that you need a solid science background before entering medical school.
+Many students choose to take advantage of the unique curriculum at MC, offering an array of medical school level courses such as gross anatomy, physiology, etc. For those students, the biology pre-medical degree track has the greatest emphasis on the type of courses that are seen in medical or dental school.

-What undergraduate courses are required by medical schools?
+What are undergraduate courses required by medical schools?

 What kind of GPA and MCAT score do I need for admittance to medical school?

 Accepted average GPA's and MCAT scores vary among medical schools.
 Most of this information from medical schools can be found in the AAMC publication Medical School Admission Requirements.
-You can order this book through the AAMC web site: http://www.aamc.org.
+You can order this book from the AAMC web site: http://www.aamc.org.
 Admission committees prefer consistency across the verbal, physical sciences and biological sciences.
 In other words, they would rather see 9's in each category than two 11's and one 6.
 The admissions committee looks very closely at the number of difficult science courses that you took and your hour load per semester.
-They are most interested in how you did with difficult upper level science courses taken in the same semester.
+They are most interested in how you did with difficult upper-level science courses taken in the same semester.
 A GPA of 3.6 with heavy semester loads and difficult science courses is viewed much more impressively than a GPA of 3.9 with light semester loads and easy courses.
 Taking easy courses to nurse a high GPA is a mistake.

 What is AMCAS?

 AMCAS is a centralized application processing service developed to facilitate and standardize the process of applying to medical schools.
 When you apply to medical school, you must do it through AMCAS.
 Your MCAT scores, college transcripts, essays and letters of recommendation will be sent to AMCAS.
 AMCAS will send all your application material to the medical schools you have specified.
-Spring semester of your junior year you will need to fill out a AMCAS application form.
+Spring semester of your junior year you will need to fill out an AMCAS application form.

 For additional information, you may contact AMCAS at: